 There are multiple daily bus connections to Rovaniemi and from there you can take a train to anywhere in Finland.
 There are daily flight connections from Rovaniemi airport.

 Bike and equipment requirements

 Any street legal 2-3 wheeled human powered bicycle is allowed.
 You must have front and rear lights.
-Lights and a reflective garment must be used in low light conditions.
+The lights and a reflective garment must be used in low light conditions.

-There are no mandatory helmet laws in either Finland, Sweden or Norway.
+There are no mandatory helmet laws in either Finland or Norway.

 General information about route and conditions